 Use Sliders in Photoshop to Decrease Noise

-- Step 1.
-Open your image in Photoshop and click on the magnifying lens icon in the top left-hand corner of the software.
+- Open your image in Photoshop and click on the magnifying lens icon in the top left-hand corner of the software.
 The magnifying lens will have a “plus” sign on it.
 This allows you to find the grainy areas of the photo more easily.

-This way you can fix grainy photos using Photoshop.
+This way, you can fix grainy photos using Photoshop.

-Adjust Colors to Remove Noise in Lightroom.
+Adjust Colors to Remove Noise in Lightroom

-By far, we found Lightroom to be the easiest of all to fix grainy photos.
+We have found Lightroom to be the easiest of all to fix grainy photos.

 See Also: Top 10 Tools to Unblur Photos Online

-While there are plenty of ways to adjust grainy photos so that they no longer appear pixelated, these ways greatly range in difficulty.
+While there are plenty of ways to adjust grainy photos so they no longer appear pixelated, these ways greatly range in difficulty.
 If you are new to grainy photos in general or do not have the time to sit down and learn the complicated tools of Photoshop, PhotoWorks tends to work best from this list.
 Not only does it have automatic photo editing and content-aware modules, but once you’re done removing the grain, you can also change the background around, color correct, or even change the photo’s flair with filters and effects.